History of Cameroon in Timeline

 1913: Anglo-German Agreement

-In 1932, the first protected reserves were created in the northern region of Cameroon under colonial administration; the first two reserves established were Mozogo Gokoro Reserve and the Bénoué Reserve.
+In 1932, the first protected reserves in Cameroon, Mozogo Gokoro Reserve and Bénoué Reserve, were created in the northern region under colonial administration.

-On 24 March 1934, the Waza Reserve was established in Cameroon to preserve wildlife.
+On 24 March 1934, the Waza Reserve was established in Cameroon as part of the country's efforts to preserve wildlife.

-In 1946, the League of Nations mandates were converted into United Nations Trusteeships in Cameroon.
+In 1946, the League of Nations mandates were converted into United Nations Trusteeships, raising the question of independence in French Cameroon.

-On July 13, 1955, France outlawed the pro-independence political party, the Union of the Peoples of Cameroon (UPC), prompting a long guerrilla war.
+On 13 July 1955, France outlawed the pro-independence political party, the Union of the Peoples of Cameroon (UPC), leading to a guerrilla war.

 January 1960: Independence of French Cameroun